This article is an excerpt from The Thing About Creators by Jessica Carson. Read other excerpts at the end of this article.

 And yet here they are.
 Perfectly packaged and strangers to themselves.
 With identities in a tailspin and a nasty case of whiplash.

-So I wanted to know — Why disruptors?
+So I wanted to know — Why Creators?
 And why now?

 Every feature of them is designed for manifestation.
 Their bodies are lightening rods for energy.
 Their minds are cabled for novelty.
 Their spirits are driven by exploration.

-But the disruptor’s inborn nature is a gift and a curse.
+But the Creator’s inborn nature is a gift and a curse.

 These striking features also make them uniquely vulnerable.
 A great double-edged sword, their most valuable qualities leave them susceptible to psychological, physical, and spiritual distress.

-Everything about the disruptor’s modern day environment instigates this crisis.
+Everything about the Creator’s modern day environment instigates this crisis.
 The personal brands, the elevator pitches, the competitive advantages.
 It’s all a recipe for a breakdown of meaning.

 But this epidemic is also an opportunity.
 Without crisis there is no fertilizer for growth.
-Indeed, every disruptor needs their Britney meltdown moment.
+Indeed, every Creator needs their Britney meltdown moment.

 It’s basically a right of passage.
 Welcome to the club.